MicrosoftDocs/visualstudio-docs/docs/profiling/cpu-usage.md

 ## Analyze the CPU Usage report

 The diagnostic report is sorted by **Total CPU**, from highest to lowest.
 Change the sort order or sort column by selecting the column headers.
-Use the **Filter** dropdown to select or deselect threads to display, and use the search box to search for a specific thread or node.
+Use the **Filter** dropdown to select or deselect threads to display, and use the **Search** box to search for a specific thread or node.

 ###  <a name="BKMK_Call_tree_data_columns"></a> CPU Usage data columns